Head-to-head comparison across 2benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 1M

 Pick MiMo-V2.5-Pro if you want the stronger benchmark profile.
-GPT-4.1 mini only becomes the better choice if knowledge is the priority or you want the cheaper token bill.
+GPT-4.1 mini only becomes the better choice if knowledge is the priority or you would rather avoid the extra latency and token burn of a reasoning model.

 MiMo-V2.5-Pro's sharpest advantage is in coding, where it averages 57.2 against 23.6.
 GPT-4.1 mini does hit back in knowledge, so the answer changes if that is the part of the workload you care about most.

 GPT-4.1 mini has the edge for knowledge tasks in this comparison, averaging 64.2 versus 48.
-MiMo-V2.5-Pro stays close enough that the answer can still flip depending on your workload.
+Inside this category, AA-Omniscience Hallucination Rate is the benchmark that creates the most daylight between them.

 MiMo-V2.5-Pro has the edge for coding in this comparison, averaging 57.2 versus 23.6.
-GPT-4.1 mini stays close enough that the answer can still flip depending on your workload.
+Inside this category, Terminal-Bench Hard is the benchmark that creates the most daylight between them.

 For engineers, researchers, and the plain curious — a weekly brief on new models, ranking shifts, and pricing changes.